theo-armour/agenda/2-2-family/alix-paine.md

 * https://en.wikipedia.org/wiki/Progressive_supranuclear_palsy

+## 2025-07-07

+The day had a bit of sparkle.
+I think what defines sparkle is probably

+* doing quite a few quite different things in the day
+* getting out of the house.
+* Having one or two conversations about some topic where I learned something.

+So today Looking at my journal, I did about 15 things.
+I got out of the house and went and bought some wine for our French cheese and wine tasting next week.
+Stopped at another store to get new eyeglasses and then went to my regular wine bar.
+There, I talked to a fairly new bartender about https://en.wikipedia.org/wiki/
+Manila_galleon — a history topic no normal person would ever know about.
+And oh yes, I got really good feedback on a new little web app I'm building, so that residents who are blind or have visual impairments can read the heritage happenings on their phones and iPads.

 ## 2025-07-06

 My friend Vish came here for lunch today and we talked for about three hours.
 He is working on a variety of projects and I provide feedback.
 In particular, we talked about a program his company is building and I gave feedback on the user experience.